 As an owner your pet can fit into one of two situations:

-A) Currently your pet is well but does gets supermarket treats.
+A) Currently your pet is well, but is fed supermarket treats.

-What you need to do is follow the checklist below and if the product does not fit the checklist;my advice is don’t feed it but bin it.
+What you need to do is follow the checklist below and if the product does not fit the checklist; my advice is don’t feed it, bin it!

 SIX-POINT HEALTHY TREAT CHECK-LIST:

-- Turn the packet over and check ‘PRODUCT Of information’.
+- Turn the packet over and check ‘PRODUCT Of’ statement.
 (Most important check of all).

 - Check the Salt level.
-Should be < 1% as a general good health rule for all pets.
+This should be < 1% as a general good health rule for all pets.

 - Watch for and avoid ‘Boutique’ ingredients or fad claims ie garlic/emu oil/coconut oil etc or ‘Grain-Free” etc.

-You need to Stop feeding the treats asap but Don’t throw the packets out yet: you need to keep the packets with barcodes and batch numbers etc so your vet can file a Petfast report.
+In that situation, you need to Stop feeding the treats asap, but Don’t throw the packets out yet: you need to keep the packets with barcodes and batch numbers etc so your vet can file a Petfast report.

 Classical signs previously noted: